 Steering Group members:

-A Steering Group will be appointed to work with a Chair, Director, Creative Director, Secretary, Fundraiser, Print Design/ Production and Treasurer in taking forward the aims of, and actively promote, the Festival.
+A Steering Group will be appointed to work with a Chair, Director, Creative Director, Secretary, Fundraiser, Print Design/ Production and Treasurer in taking forward the aims of, and actively promoting, the Festival.
 The number of Steering Group members will remain flexible in order to ensure a full range of skills and experience is maintained, with some members taking a more limited advisory role.

 It is expected that individual members of the Steering Group will accept responsibility for taking forward specific aspects of the Festival.
-Those individuals will be expected to lead on their particular area, liaising closely appropriate other Steering Group members and updating Steering Group meetings on progress, or raising issues for wider discussion.
+Those individuals will be expected to lead on their particular area, liaising closely as appropriate other Steering Group members and updating Steering Group meetings on progress, or raising issues for wider discussion.

 Steering Group Meetings:

 Formal Steering Group meetings will be held at regular intervals.
 Meetings will be formally minuted.
 Where time is of the essence in decision making, communication may be conducted by email as appropriate.